South Dakota Medicaid Definition

 2) Medicaid Waivers / Home and Community Based Services (HCBS) – with these programs, there are a limited number of participant enrollment slots.
 Therefore, wait lists may exist.
 Benefits are provided at home, adult day care, or in assisted living.

 3) Regular Medicaid / Aged, Blind, and Disabled – this is an entitlement program, which means all eligible applicants are able to receive services.
 Benefits are provided at home or adult day care.

-The table below provides a quick reference to allow seniors to determine if they are immediately eligible for long term care from an South Dakota Medicaid program.
-Alternatively, take the Medicaid Eligibility Test.
+The table below provides a quick reference to allow seniors to determine if they might be immediately eligible for long term care from an South Dakota Medicaid program.
+Alternatively, persons can take the Medicaid Eligibility Test.
 IMPORTANT, not meeting all the criteria below does not mean one is not eligible or cannot become eligible for South Dakota Medicaid.
 More.

 |2019 South Dakota Medicaid Long Term Care Eligibility for Seniors|